emvc/emvc-guide/content/guide/mongoose.md

 #### Initializer

-The following initializer, located at `config/initializers/nn_mongoose.js` will configure Mongoose and connect to MongoDB when starting a Locomotive application:
+The following initializer, located at `config/initializers/nn_mongoose.js` will configure Mongoose and connect to MongoDB when starting a emvc application:

 ```javascript
 module.exports = function() {